 The recent ToO on 3C 454.3 serves as a reminder of the need for community input on multiwavelength coordination with Fermi.
 In evaluating the impact of a ToO, we review scheduled or ongoing multiwavelength observations that have been reported to the FSSC.
-To ensure your planned observations are taken into consideration, please provide details via our multiwavelength reporting page. + Learn More http://fermi.gsfc.nasa.gov/ssc/ FSSC Supports Guest Investigator Analysis
+To ensure your planned observations are taken into consideration, please provide details via our multiwavelength reporting page. + Learn More

+Public data and extensive support for science Analysis Tools http://fermi.gsfc.nasa.gov/ssc/ FSSC Supports Guest Investigator Analysis